isomerpages/csc-inn/_playbook/4d-board-game-arena.md

   * **Be mindful of the recommended duration for your selected game.**\
-  Since energizer activities are typically short, games that last no more than 30 minutes (excluding facilitator's demo time) might be ideal.
-If you're dedicating a bigger segment of your program for community building, you may consider games that require up to 1 hour of playtime.
+  Games that last no more than 30 minutes excluding facilitator's demo time are be ideal for energizer activities.
+If you're dedicating a bigger segment of your program for teambuilding like a company cohesion event, you may consider games that require up to 1 hour of playtime.

 Once your participants are ready, you can assign them to **breakout rooms** on Zoom.
 You can move between breakout rooms to check in on participants and assist them with their queries about the game.